 As one of the largest countries and most visited countries in Europe, France has something for everyone.
 You will find it has a varied topography, which includes everything from the French Alps to the sandy beaches of the Mediterranean.
 What’s more, France is a country rich in history, making it home to some of the most famous museums, monuments, architectural feats, and historical sites in the world.

 And do not forget its world-famous food, some of the best wines and cheeses are found here.
 Are you ready to explore?

 Let's start with the French capital, Paris!
 Have you ever dreamed of a romantic dinner on the river Sein or top of the Eiffel Tower in Paris?
 Or hoe about discovering the most romantic city with a private guide, to see the less touristy spots and taste the French cuisine delicacies?

 At a stone’s throw from Paris and Lyon, the Bourgogne provides a concentrate of all the charms France has on offer: the good life, good food, incredible wines, centuries-old architectural heritage.

 Moving up north, a visit to Mont Saint Michel is a must: where the forces of nature meet the artistry of medieval architecture and Brittany melts with Normandy, there rises one of the first sites to obtain UNESCO World Heritage listing.

 Be amazed by the Chateau de Versailles and visit the apartments, the breathtaking Hall of Mirrors, the intimate cabinets, and the dazzling enfilade of other rooms as well as the meticulously manicured gardens.

 Explore the sparkling wines celebrates around the world, the Champagne.
-The region has more highlights than just the fizzy beverage.
-It's a picturesque oasis of tranquility, pristine beauty, and fine historical heritage sprawled over five wine producing districts with the commercial centers in the towns of Reims and Épernay.
+The region has more highlights than just fizzy beverages.
+It's a picturesque oasis of tranquility, pristine beauty, and fine historical heritage sprawled over five wine-producing districts with the commercial centers in the towns of Reims and Épernay.